Teaching Affiliates - San Antonio

 The Texas Diabetes Institute, another component of the University Health System, is located in west San Antonio.
 The campus includes the Village of Hope, an ambulatory center for children with developmental disabilities, and an outpatient hemodialysis unit.
 The Texas Diabetes Institute offers all specialty services related to diabetes prevention and treatment, and is home to one of the nation’s leading diabetes research centers.
 University Health System’s ambulatory network includes 16 other clinic locations throughout the community.

 The University of Texas at San Antonio (UTSA) is one of eight academic universities and six health institutions in the UT System.
+Although part of the same educational system, UTSA and UT Health San Antonio are separate institutions.
 As a multicultural institution, UTSA aims to be a national research university providing access to educational excellence and preparing citizen leaders for the global environment.
 UTSA serves nearly 31,000 students in more than 130 degree programs.
-Its students and scholars often collaborate with the Health Science Center community through educational, research and community outreach projects in a variety of disciplines.
+Its students and scholars often collaborate with the UT Health San Antonio community through educational, research and community outreach projects in a variety of disciplines.

-An affiliation agreement is maintained between the Health Science Center and the Texas Biomedical Research Institute.
+An affiliation agreement is maintained between the UT Health San Antonio and the Texas Biomedical Research Institute.
 This agreement allows the two institutions to share facilities and faculties.
 The Texas Biomedical Research Institute staff works primarily in the fields of genetics, virology and immunology, and animal models of human diseases.
 The Institute has 527,000 square feet of offices, laboratories and animal space.
 A large indoor and outdoor animal facility houses a primate colony and other animals to support the biomedical research effort.

-An agreement between the Health Science Center and the Southwest Research Institute allows cooperation in research.
+An agreement between UT Health San Antonio and the Southwest Research Institute allows cooperation in research.
 The Southwest Research Institute, an independent, nonprofit, applied engineering and physical sciences research and development organization, has its headquarters in San Antonio.

-The School of Dentistry is affiliated with a number of federally qualified community health centers, local health departments, hospitals, school districts, mental health facilities, military facilities, homeless facilities, faith-based clinics and nursing homes in San Antonio, Bexar County and South Texas, as well as U.S. Department of Health and Human Services Indian Health Service facilities located throughout the United States that serve as clinical training sites in: (a) primary care; (b) preventive dentistry; (c) pediatric dentistry; (d) emergency care and hospital dentistry; (e) alternative dental care delivery, using mobile and portable dental equipment at outreach sites; and (f) practice management training in the offices of private practitioners.
+The School of Dentistry is affiliated with a number of federally qualified community health centers, local health departments, hospitals, school districts, mental health facilities, military facilities, homeless facilities, faith-based clinics and nursing homes in San Antonio, Bexar County and South Texas, as well as U.S. Department of Health and Human Services Indian Health Service facilities located throughout the United States that serve as clinical training sites in primary care, preventive dentistry, pediatric dentistry, emergency care and hospital dentistry, alternative dental care delivery using mobile and portable dental equipment at outreach sites, and practice management training in the offices of private practitioners.
 Predoctoral dental students receive training (required and elective) at the various sites where they are supervised by full- and/or part-time faculty as well as adjoint faculty.
 Postdoctoral dental students from the various general and specialty residency programs receive training in affiliated hospitals and private practices in Texas.